Kot massacre: Background

-Gagan Singh Khawas was found dead on the balcony of his palace during the night of 16 September 1846.
+Gagan Singh Bhandari was found dead on the balcony of his palace during the night of 16 September 1846.
 The queen commanded Bahadur, who happened to be ready with his regiments, to assemble the entire administrative establishment of the country immediately at the courtyard of the palace armoury.
-Following the queen's orders, Jang Bahadur ordered his men to let people inside the Kot but not to let them out without Queen's or his own orders.
+Following the queen's orders, Jung Bahadur ordered his men to let people inside the Kot but not to let them out without Queen's or his own orders.